michaeljwilliams/bin/README.md

-# A collection of frequently used scripts to keep in PATH
+# A collection of frequently used scripts to keep in path

 - go-cover: Quickly and easily generate and view test coverage for Go packages